 Clean a little every day

 - Sometimes I feel like I’m cleaning all day long, though, so make sure to put limits to this.
 I’m definitely OCD, so I have to tell myself, ‘this is clean enough for right now, and it’s time to actually go live life and be present instead of obsessing over crumbs.’
 Most days I make the bed and fluff the couch, do the dishes, wipe the counters and tables, do a load or two of laundry (well, some variation of sorting, pre-treating, washing, drying, and putting away), clean the high chair messes, vacuum, do a quick mop, and maybe take care of something else that’s bothering me like cleaning the bathtub or microwave.
 If you have the means, hire a cleaning service once a week or every two weeks to help you in between.
+Whether you need carpet cleaners or a someone to clean your windows, this could be well spent investments to help keep your house as clean as possible.
+There’s nothing wrong in asking for a bit of help, especially when it comes to your home.
 This might seem silly, but I have this goal where I’m going to hire someone as soon as I make a certain amount per month, haha.
 You probably can’t get out of cleaning entirely, though, so it’s good to have a little system down.

 Take photos of your house

 - This is a trick I figured out when I started posting photos of my outfits on Instagram like 5 years ago.
 If it helped me with finding my style, I figured it could help with seeing my home in a new light.
 Sometimes our eyes (and brain) see our own home through rose-colored glasses.
 Camera lenses see differently and provide a much-needed new perspective.
 Taking a photo of a space can help you step away from it emotionally and see it with less subjectivity.
 We just get used to our homes!
 I did interior decorating when we first got married, and the main thing people needed/appreciated was a fresh set of eyes.